justinjiajia/cloud_security/labs/lab_6.md

 ```

-After editing and saving your template file, proceed to deploy it in the AWS CloudFormation Console.
+After editing and saving your template file, proceed to create a CloudFormation stack to provision all the resources.

-In *Step 2: Specify stack details*, configure the settings as follows:
+Note: In *Step 2: Specify stack details*, configure the settings as follows:

 - **Stack name**: *lab-iam-s3*
 - **IAMUserUser**: *\<your ITSC account string\>-dev*
 - **IAMUserPassword**: *isom5140_lab3*
 - **S3BucketName**: *ust-\<your ITSC account string\>-project-bucket*

-Wait for the stack status to change to *CREATE_COMPLETE*.
+Once you choose *Submit*, wait for the stack status to change to *CREATE_COMPLETE*.
 You can view the *BucketArn* you defined in the *Outputs* tab.

-Log in as the new IAM user (*\<your ITSC account string\>-dev*), navigate to the Amazon S3 console, and verify the S3 permissions:
+Then, log in as the new IAM user (*\<your ITSC account string\>-dev*), navigate to the Amazon S3 console, and verify the S3 permissions:

 - You should see the *General purpose buckets* list.
 This confirms the `s3:ListAllMyBuckets` permission is working.
 - Find the bucket named *ust-<your-ITSC>-project-bucket*.
 You should be able to open it, upload, and delete objects, confirming full bucket permissions.